markzz/php-alpm/README.md

 # php-alpm
 A PHP extension to use Arch Linux's ALPM

 This is still a work in progress.
-This will kill your first born, burn your house down, blow up your server, and more, so for the time being, I would not advise using this.
+Although most features work, some do not and there may still be some memory leaking hidden in here.

 ## Requirements
 You need the following to build and run this.

-1. PHP >=7.0
+1. `PHP >=7.0`
-2. libalpm >=10.0
+2. `libalpm >=10.0`

 ## Building
 Do what you'd normally do for a php extension: